 In open access journals, the content is freely available to everyone and the cost of publication is charged through a financial model other than subscription.
 Journals that are subscription-based but contain openly available articles are called hybrid journals.
 LU provides support for publishing in both alternatives, either through agreements with publishers or by the Open Access Fund.

-Find OA journals
+Find and check OA journals

-The Directory of Open Access Journals (DOAJ) is the largest database of quality controlled OA journals.
+The Directory of Open Access Journals (DOAJ) is the largest database of quality-controlled OA journals.
 DOAJ strives to cover all subjects and all languages and now also lists conventional journals that allow for OA publishing.

-Support for publication fees
+Support for publication fees in OA journals

 Some OA journals require authors to pay a publication fee, which covers the cost of the publishing process.
 Several universities support OA publishing by paying a portion of the publication fee.
-At Lund University, there is a publishing fund that covers 50 per cent of the publication fee, provided that the journal meets certain quality standards.
+At Lund University, there is a publishing fund that covers 50 percent of the publication fee, provided that the journal meets certain quality standards.
 More information about the fund can be accessed here:

 Several publishers offer authors the opportunity to publish accepted articles with immediate free availability for a fee while the article is being published in the publishing house’s subscription journals.
 This type of subscription journal is called a hybrid journal.

-For questions about the publication process, bibliometrics, research data, open access, etcetera., please contact:
+For questions about the publishing process, bibliometrics, research data, open access, please contact your faculty library or

 For questions about LUCRIS, please contact:

-servicedesk [at] lu.se
+servicedesk [at] lu [dot] se